peteroupc/peteroupc.github.io/random.md

 In general, such a game SHOULD NOT use a PRNG with a custom seed for such purposes unless&mdash;

-1. generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use, or
+1. generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use (this is often the case for maps with random procedural terrain, but not for puzzle game boards or card shuffling), or
 2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to regenerate the content.

-Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
-Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.

 > **Example:** Suppose a game generates a map with random terrain and shows the player a "code" to generate that map.
 In this case, the game&mdash;
 >